jwt218/SINC/README.md

 If you modify processing settings, always verify outputs using PX.Descriptions.
 For further inquiries, open an issue on the GitHub repository.

-## License
+## Copyright and License
+© 2025 Julian Traphagan.
 This project is licensed under the MIT License.
+See the LICENSE file for details.